-Internship Hiring an F-1 International Student for a Internship CURRICULAR PRACTICAL TRAINING (CPT) Curricular Practical Training (CPT) is work authorization that allows F-1 student status to accept employment in their academic field after one year of full-time study.
-Internship programs are some of the most common types of employment for international students.
+Internship Hiring an F-1 International Student for an Internship CURRICULAR PRACTICAL TRAINING (CPT) Curricular Practical Training (CPT) is work authorization that allows F-1 students to accept practical training in their academic field after one year of full-time study.
+Internship programs are some of the most common types of CPT opportunities for international students.
 Students can choose to work full or part-time during their internships, depending on the institution's CPT policy.
+In some cases, graduate students who are required by their academic program to participate in an internship in the first year do not have to complete one full academic year before they are eligible.
 DURATION There is no limit, but 12 months of full-time CPT eliminates eligibility for OPT.
 Part-time CPT employment does not affect eligibility for OPT.
 Note: Graduate students can accept CPT on Day 1 of their full-time study, if required by their program EMPLOYER ROLE Applying for CPT is solely the responsibility of the student and therefore requires no action on the part of the hiring organization.
 (The employer usually needs to issue a letter to confirm the internship offer.)
-STUDENT ROLE After the student has been offered a internship, he or she submits an online application to the sponsoring school providing the internship start and end dates as well as the organization's name and complete physical address.
+STUDENT ROLE After the student has been offered an internship, he or she submits an online application to the sponsoring school providing the internship start and end dates as well as the organization's name and complete physical address.
 The student also needs to provide the job title and a detailed job description.
 This process is facilitated by the student's International student services office.
 In accordance with U.S. immigration regulations, students who engage in part-time or full-time CPT must still be full-time students during the academic year.
 They do not need to be enrolled full-time during official vacation periods (such as summer).
 COST AND PROCESSING TIME There is no cost to the employer.
 The processing and approval time for CPT is usually within 5-10 working days.